Top 10 Warning Signs of Sleep Apnea

 If you feel tired most of the time and wonder where your energy went, you are not alone.
 According to a medical study of adults, ”between 30% and 48% of older adults suffer from chronic insomnia.”(1) Spending each day wondering where your energy went is no way to live a life.
 One of the most common reasons adults visit doctors in the US is that they struggle to fall asleep or stay asleep all night.
 Insufficient sleep may cause adverse health issues and a risk of accidents.
-It makes sense to learn the top 10 warning signs of suffering from sleep apnea.
+It makes sense to learn the top 10 warning signs and sleep apnea symptoms.

 Avoiding your bedtime or putting off sleep because you’re just “not ready” or feel anxious about sleep might be your body’s way of telling you that there is something wrong.
 However, the most common warning signs that you suffer from sleep apnea include: